nrfconnect/sdk-nrfxlib/nrf_rpc/doc/usage.rst

 Decoders are called automatically when a command or event with a matching ID is received.
 Command decoders must send a response.

-A RPC decoder associated with the example above can be implemented in the following way:
+An RPC decoder associated with the example above can be implemented in the following way:

 .. code-block:: c